isomerpages/gb-assist/pages/solutionrepo/solution2146.md

 ### Description

 For cultivation of mushrooms and other fungi.
 The laminar flow cabinet provides laboratory conditions and minimises/ prevents contamination.

-### Details of Solution
+### Packages Available

 N.A.